acastil7IT/active-directory-group-policy-lab/README.md

 Active Directory & Group Policy Home Lab
-Overview
+Project Description

-In this project, I built and tested an Active Directory home lab to understand how Windows domains and Group Policy are implemented and managed in enterprise environments.
-The lab consisted of a Windows Server domain controller and a domain-joined Windows 11 client, allowing me to simulate centralized authentication, user management, and policy enforcement.
+In this project, I built and tested an Active Directory home lab to understand how Windows domains and Group Policy are used in enterprise environments.
+I deployed a Windows Server system and promoted it to a Domain Controller, configuring Active Directory Domain Services (AD DS) and DNS to support centralized authentication and management.

-Environment

-Windows Server (Domain Controller)

-Active Directory Domain Services (AD DS)

-DNS

-Windows 11 domain-joined client

-Isolated virtual network

-Implementation

-I deployed a Windows Server system and promoted it to a Domain Controller, creating a new Active Directory domain and configuring DNS for internal name resolution.
-After validating domain functionality, I joined a Windows 11 client machine to the domain and confirmed authentication using domain credentials.
+After the domain was created, I joined a Windows 11 client to the domain and verified connectivity and authentication using domain credentials.
+This required troubleshooting DNS resolution, static IP configuration, and domain communication to ensure the client could properly locate the Domain Controller.

-To simulate an enterprise structure, I created Organizational Units (OUs) and domain user accounts.
-I then created a custom Group Policy Object (GPO) and linked it to a specific OU to enforce user-level restrictions.
-These restrictions were applied only to selected users, demonstrating how Group Policy scope and inheritance control user behavior without affecting all domain users.
+I then created Organizational Units (OUs) and domain user accounts to simulate a real enterprise structure.
+A custom Group Policy Object (GPO) was created and linked to a specific OU to enforce user-level restrictions.
+These restrictions were validated by logging in as a restricted domain user and confirming that administrative tools such as Command Prompt were blocked.

-To further validate policy scoping, I compared restricted and unrestricted domain users on the same client system.
-Restricted users were prevented from accessing tools such as Command Prompt, while unrestricted users retained full access.
-Moving users between OUs confirmed that Group Policy enforcement was intentional and correctly scoped.

-Skills Demonstrated

-Active Directory administration

-DNS configuration and troubleshooting

-Domain join and authentication

-Organizational Unit design
+To further demonstrate proper Group Policy scoping, I created an additional OU for unrestricted users and tested policy behavior by logging in with different domain accounts on the same Windows 11 system.
+This confirmed that policies applied only to users in the targeted OU and were removed when users were moved outside of it.

+Technical Tasks Completed

+• Deployed a Windows Server system as an Active Directory Domain Controller
+• Installed and configured Active Directory Domain Services (AD DS) and DNS
+• Created a new Active Directory domain and verified internal name resolution
+• Joined a Windows 11 client machine to the domain
+• Created Organizational Units (OUs) to separate restricted and unrestricted users
+• Created and managed domain user accounts
+• Built and linked a custom Group Policy Object (GPO) to a specific OU
-Group Policy creation and scoping
+• Applied user-level restrictions using Group Policy

-User-level security enforcement

-Enterprise troubleshooting practices
+• Verified Group Policy enforcement by testing restricted vs unrestricted users
+• Troubleshot DNS, domain join, and Group Policy application issues